s-salamatov/remnanode-ansible-bootstrap/inventory/README.md

-# Inventory Guidelines (how to read/maintain inventory/hosts.yml)
+# Inventory Guidelines (Remnanode Ansible Bootstrap)

 ## Format
 - Use the YAML inventory stored at `inventory/hosts.yml`.
 INI files are no longer supported here.